is-ma/serveret/README.md

 # Serveret
 Serveret is a script tool to provision Ruby on Rails development/staging/production environments.
+It includes a running Rails app to show it works.